raunakoomar/Data-Collection/README.md

   2) Click the "Select Main Folder" button and import the necessary data collection folders
   3) Once selecting the necessary folders, click the "Process All Subfolders" button
   4) The GUI will run a conditional processor that would look for any .npy and/or microphone csv data, converting it to FLIR Frames and .wav recordings
+  5) The FLIR Frames will also be converted to a .mp4 video file, so the numerous frames can be seen progressively

 # Code Descriptions